enzo-q/enzo-q/README.md

 ### About Me
 I became interested in programming after seeing experienced developers build awesome apps and websites, and also because of my love for video games, especially indie titles.
 I want to build, and learn more.
 There's no easy career path in the first place, so why not choose one of the hardest and most rewarding?

+* **Currently working on:** Expanding my full-stack capabilities and... just thinking about the future.

 ---

 ### Education